 The awards are an opportunity to officially recognise the commitment and hard work of the most deserving people in the Borough while honouring the efforts and achievements of local people and organisations who have strived to make Brentwood a better place to live and work.

-They are given to those for their 'service to the community' or for their 'lifetime achievement' and could go to an individual or a group who have made a real difference to the local community.
+They are given to those for 'Service to the Community', 'Lifetime Achievement' and ‘Young Volunteer of the Year’.
+These could go to an individual or a group who have made a real difference to the local community.
 Anyone who lives or works in Brentwood can be nominated.

 The nominations are judged by a panel of judges made up of representatives from all walks of life.